 Maximum time : 6 hours

-2 full refreshments
+2 full refreshment points

 After a crossing to the magnificent Combe de la Charlanon (1812m), the race continues with a very nice open balcony trail on the Mont Blanc Massif, which will lead runners to the end of the race.

-The organisation draws the attention of the runners to the fact that, according to the systems and the settings used, the gpx tracks will be able to give very different results (from 1485m to 1981m of elevation gain for the 23 km).
+The organisation draws the attention of the runners on the fact that, according to the systems and the settings used, the gpx tracks will be able to give very different results (from 1485m to 1981m of elevation gain for the 23 km).

 ITRA recalls on its website the precise certification methods it uses.
 Click here to consult them